BrekewWu/SpacePack/README.md

     ```bash
     $ git clone https://github.com/Vtrois/SpacePack.git
     ```

 2. Start docker containers:
     ```bash
     $ docker-compose up -d
     ```
+    we can also start the other php version by using:

+    ```
+    $ docker-compose -f docker-compose-dev.yml up
+    ```

+    > Notice: Only one php version can be started, the docker-compose-dev.yml needs to be configured and compiled as needed.

 3. Go to your browser and type `localhost`, you will see:

 ![Demo Image](https://s1.ax1x.com/2018/02/14/9Ym2pF.png)